Rust en Vrede Estate Vineyards Merlot 2016

-Established in 1694, Rust en Vrede is proud to be part of a remarkable three hundred year old wine tradition.
-Since1977 the Engelbrecht family has specialized in the exclusive production of red wine, with the focus on Shiraz, Cabernet Sauvignon and Merlot.
-Proprietor Jean Engelbrecht has worked to establish Rust en Vrede as one of South Africa’s premium red wine estates, with full-bodied and complex wines that reflect the uniqueness of its Helderberg terroir.
+Established in 1694, Rust en Vrede is proud to be part of a remarkable three hundred-year-old wine tradition.
+Since1977 the Engelbrecht family has specialized in the exclusive production of red wine, with the focus on Shyrah, Cabernet Sauvignon and Merlot.
+Proprietor Jean Engelbrecht has worked to establish Rust en Vrede as one of South Africa’s premium red wine estates, with full-bodied and complex wines that reflect the uniqueness of its Stellenbosch terroir.

 Variety: 100% Merlot

 20th February – 16th March 2017